Your questions, answered

 - Prepare for and recover from natural disasters

-We offer many types of services to help you protect your rights, including information and referral, assistance with self-advocacy, legal advice, trainings, and individual legal representation.
-Check out our list of services to see all the different ways we protect and advocate for your rights.
+We offer many types of services to help you protect your rights.
+We can help you learn more about your legal rights and connect you with community resources.
+We also can help you advocate for yourself.
+Additionally, our attorneys give legal advice and, in some cases, provide individual legal representation.
+All of our services of are free of charge to North Carolinians with disabilities.
+Check out our list of services to see all the different ways we advocate for the disability community.

 What is a Protection and Advocacy Agency (P&A)?